Md-Asifullah/Md-Asifullah/README.md

 ## About me

 I build modern frontends with **Vue.js**—turning requirements into crisp, reusable components that feel fast and intuitive.
 Day to day I work with **Vue.js, TypeScript, Vuetify, Spike Admin, and REST APIs** to ship new modules, refine existing features, fix bugs, and support deployments.
-I partner closely with backend engineers to keep integrations seamless and performance reliable.
+I partner closely with backend engineer to keep integrations seamless and performance reliable.

 Clean architecture and thoughtful UX are my baseline.
 I aim for **readable code, clear structure, and interfaces that help users move quickly without friction**.
 The goal is always the same: ship value, reduce complexity, and leave the codebase healthier than I found it.
 I also handle supporting UI work where needed (including HTML email and PDF outputs), keeping the focus on maintainability and consistency.